Pet rabbits and caliciviruses

 If you'd like to vaccinate your rabbit, check if your vet has the vaccine available.

-The New Zealand Veterinary Association recommend that when Filovac is available, it should be used to protect against all 3 strains of RHDV in New Zealand.
+The New Zealand Veterinary Association recommend that if Filovac is available from your veterinarian, it should be used to protect against all 3 strains of RHDV in New Zealand.

 How vets can order the RHDV2 vaccine

-Vets can place more orders for the RHDV2 vaccine with AsureQuality.
+Vets can place orders for the RHDV2 vaccine with AsureQuality.

 How it spreads

 Rabbits get the virus:

 - from direct contact with other rabbits – through their eyes, nose, and mouth

 - from flies, fleas, and possibly some mosquitos, which can carry the virus.

 Urine, faeces, and respiratory secretions may also shed the virus.